iann838/workery/docs/guides/responses.md

 All responses are extended from the `Response` class of the Global Web API.

-Responses can be **thrown** in route, middleware, and dependency handlers to immediately interrupt the request flow and returning itself.
+Responses can be **thrown** in route, middleware, and dependency handlers to immediately interrupt the request flow and return itself.

 By default, Workery uses `JSONResponse` to wrap return values of route handlers if it is not a `Response`.